gferreira/xTools4/docs/_reference/measurement-scales-thresholds.md

 ----------------------
 {: .mt-4 }

-Based on its threshold value, a scale can be in one of three value ranges in relation to its reference value.
+Based on its threshold value, a scale is assigned one of three value ranges in relation to its reference value.

-Each value range can be represented by a different color, allowing visual validation in tables with multiple scales and measurements.
+Each value range is represented by a different color, allowing visual validation in tables with multiple scales and measurements.

 <table class='table table-hover'>
   <tr>